 5. Greet the Other People in Your Dorm When They (Or You) Arrive

 This is sort of the ice breaker when you get to a hostel.
 It can be kind of uncomfortable when you’re sharing a room with someone and they blatantly ignore you when you come in or when you see each other for the first time.
 It’s so easy to just introduce yourself when you go into the room- shake their hand, ask where they’re from, how long they’ve been traveling, etc. Then if you end up talking in the future you don’t have to awkwardly ask them in the middle of a conversation what their name is.
-Or even if you don’t really want to socialize at the hostel, it’s easier to keep the peace a few nights if you accidentally step on each other’s toes when you know each other’s names or at least have greeted one and another.
+Or even if you don’t really want to socialize at the hostel, it’s easier to keep the peace a few nights when you know each other’s names or at least have greeted one and another.

 Plus, I believe you can meet lifelong friends when you are staying in hostels.
 I know I have!